 Out the corner of his eye, Dylan spied Ava already displaying her collar to the man.
 He followed suit, pulling down the edge of his robe and tipping his head back to display the chainmail encircling his neck.
 A strange knot tangled his gut and flushed his cheeks.
-Without his magic, he was weak at best and defenceless at worse, and although he would never consider himself prudish, revealing the infitialis collar to this stranger felt strangely intrusive.
+Without his magic, he was weak at best and defenceless at worse, and although he would never consider himself prudish, revealing the infitialis collar to this stranger felt oddly intrusive.

 Nevertheless, the display seemed to satisfy the man.
 He lowered his bow and indicated for them to pass with the silent twitch of his head.

 Dylan’s horse plodded behind the hound’s.
 He felt along the collar, absently trying to find a hole in the links that would be big enough to fit his nail.
 Sadly, like fine, tightly-woven linen, there wasn’t any give in the array.

 On his left, Ava rolled her eyes.
 In their weeks of travel, he’d also learnt she was his junior by two years, but that hadn’t stopped her from acting as if she were far older.
 He recalled her sharp manner far more readily than her face, which led him to the possibility that she’d been one of the generous many who’d rejected his advances.
 “Do stop that.
 The camp will think you have fleas or worse.”

 “It itches.”
 Everywhere itched, now that he’d turned his attention to it.
 His skin had gone red after the first day’s travel.
 He didn’t remember much near the beginning of their journey, just pain and nauseation.
 Until the fifth day, when the hound had granted him sanction to use his magic.